SmartBear/readyapi4j/modules/samples/README.md

 # Swagger Assert4j Samples

-This module contains sample submodules showing to create/execute test recipes with [Grooy](groovy), [Java](java) or the [Maven plugin](maven-plugin).
+This module contains sample submodules showing to create/execute test recipes with [Groovy](groovy), [Java](java) or the [Maven plugin](maven-plugin).

 Execute the Java or Groovy samples by running the following command in their respective root folder: